-The University's Center for Social Action and Service Initiatives has a roster of 2,700 students who perform well over 162,000 service hours each year.
+The University's Community Outreach Office has a roster of 2,700 students who perform well over 162,000 service hours each year.
 Since 1983, a total of 368 Scranton students have chosen to spend a year or more in full-time volunteer service immediately after graduation.
 A total of 209 of these graduates have volunteered with the Jesuit Volunteer Corps.
-Additional information about the Center for Social Action and Service Initiatives can be found in the Student Life section of this catalog or at www.scranton.edu/volunteers.
+Additional information about the Community Outreach Office can be found in the Student Life section of this catalog or at www.scranton.edu/volunteers.